 The original house was built on a greenfield site at Throwley in the 1770s.
 It was expanded two decades later by new owner Captain John Montresor, who had retired from the Army after serving in the American Revolutionary War.
-Unfortunately, Montresor was jailed for fraud and Belmont was confiscated by the state.
+Montresor was however jailed for fraud, and Belmont was confiscated by the state.
 His loss was the nation’s gain in more ways than one.
-The estate was bought at auction in 1801 by General George Harris, who 14 years later became the first Baron Harris of Belmont.
-He founded a distinguished dynasty: the third Lord Harris would create the united Kent County Cricket Club in 1870, the fourth would be Governor of Bombay and captain of England, and the fifth founded the Antiquarian Horological Society.
+The estate was bought at auction in 1801 by General George Harris, who 14 years later became the 1st Baron Harris of Belmont.
+He founded a distinguished dynasty: the 3rd Lord Harris would create the united Kent County Cricket Club in 1870, the 4th would be Governor of Bombay and captain of England, and the 5th founded the Antiquarian Horological Society.
 It was the last who left the most striking reminder of his tenure, a magnificent collection of 340 clocks.
 The house and grounds, now in the hands of a trust, are open to the public.

-Fort House in Broadstairs was built at the turn of the 19th century, and doubled in size a hundred years later during the Napoleonic Wars.
+Fort House in Broadstairs was built at the turn of the C19, and doubled in size a hundred years later during the Napoleonic Wars.
 This four-storey construction, which still dominates the promontory at the northern end of Viking Bay, was home to the captain of the defensive fort at that location.
 It became Charles Dickens’ preferred choice for holidays in his thirties, and it was there that he wrote ‘David Copperfield’ in the late 1840s.
 It certainly was not the inspiration for ‘Bleak House’, which was set in St Albans; but the fact that the novel of that name was his next perhaps inspired locals to refer to Fort House as ‘Bleak House’ in jest.
 The name stuck.
-Though still a domestic residence in part, the property has long housed a museum on the lower ground floor, and the bed-and-breakfast offering is popular with Dickens fans who go to soak up the Victorian atmosphere.
+Though still a domestic residence, the property long housed a museum on the lower ground floor, and the bed-and-breakfast offering was popular with Dickens fans going to soak up the Victorian atmosphere.